Logo

 Step 6: Obtain EIN

-Apply to the IRS for an Employer Identification Number (EIN).
-This special number is necessary for filing federal taxes, recruiting workers, and opening bank accounts.
+Apply for an Employer Identification Number (EIN) through the IRS.
+This unique number is required when submitting federal taxes, recruiting workers, and opening bank accounts.

 Step 7: Register For State Taxes

-Respect the licensing and permitting requirements set forth by the federal, state, and local governments for your type of business, location, and sector.
-Obtain the required licenses to conduct business legally.
+Follow the licensing and permitting rules set by federal, state, and local governments based on your business type, location, and industry.
+Obtain all the licenses you need to run your business legally.

 Step 9: File Initial Report